oogles/djem/docs/index.rst

 Djem Documentation
 ==================

 Djem is a collection of useful stuff for Django projects.
-It supports Django 3.2+.
+It supports Django 3.2+ and Python 3.9+.

 Installation